-4 If CISM 2201 or CS 1000 is not taken in Area F, it is required here.
+2 If BUSA 2106 is not taken in Area F, it is required here.

-If MATH 1261 is not taken in Area D, it is required here.
+3 If CISM 2201 or CS 1000 is not taken in Area F, it is required here.

-The Department of Accounting and Finance assesses the extent to which the finance program requirements create the desired outcomes by using a variety of techniques.
+The Department assesses the extent to which the finance program requirements create the desired outcomes by using a variety of techniques.